andyptr/andyptr.github.io/index.md

 ---

-## 2) From Centralized to Distributed Control Architecture for Distribution Grid
+## 2) Centralized, Decentralized and Distributed Control Architecture for Distribution Grid

 > This is a blockquote following a header.
 >